jheanr/gameplay/readme.md

 ## Project

-This [Next Level Week](https://nextlevelweek.com/) project, helps you to connect and schedule matches with your friends using Discord API to authenticate and fetch the needed information.
+This project was developed during the [Next Level Week](https://nextlevelweek.com/) by [Rocketseat](https://rocketseat.com.br).
+This app helps you to connect and schedule matches with your friends using Discord API to authenticate and fetch the needed information.

 ## Technologies